JelsB/wuuurms/documentation/development_process/README.md

 1. We add another route `/login` which requires authentication.
 Other current routes are public.
 > **What have I learnt?** \
-> Routes don't update with *hot reload*.
+> - Routes don't update with *hot reload*.
 You need to restart the application.
+> - `Authenticator` component does not work on Desktop
+> - Specific screens for authentication doens't work with `Authenticator`'s `builder` config